 Mold growth in dried food such as grains, maize, or rice is not an appetizing sight.
-Farmers and handlers detest mold because it means their products are tainted and this results in a loss in their profits.
+Farmers and handlers detest mold because it means their products are tainted and will most likely result in profit loss.

-Annually, around a third of all produced food is lost to a number of factors, including mold growth.
-According to the Food and Agriculture Organization (FAO) of the United Nations (UN), this means US $680 billion worth of loss for developed countries and US$310 billion for developing countries.
+Annually, around a third of all produced food is lost to several factors, including mold growth.
+According to the Food and Agriculture Organization (FAO) of the United Nations (UN), around 14% of food valued at an estimated USD400 billion is lost from harvest up to retail and often occurs in the production chain and affects smallholder farmers in developing countries.

 Aside from the fiscal consequences, mold growth can also lead to serious health risks.
-Aflatoxins, which are toxic substances that come with mold growth, can give both long- and short term effects.
+Aflatoxins are toxic substances produced by certain molds that can contaminate agricultural commodities like grains.
+People can be exposed to aflatoxins by consuming contaminated commodities or inhaling dust during processing.
+These exposures can both have long- and short-term effects.

 One such effect is kidney and liver failure.
+Exposure to aflatoxins is also associated with increasing the risk of liver cancer.
 Due to the toxicity of aflatoxins, organ failure can occur in humans who consume mold-infested food.
 Moreover, aflatoxins are also known to be mutagenic, leading to birth defects.

 Read more: Reducing health risks through mold growth prevention